Olsson Frank Weeda Terman Matz PC

 Olsson Frank Weeda Terman Matz PC is an American boutique law firm and lobbying firm based in Washington, D.C., that specializes in representing business interests in the food, drug, medical device, and agriculture industries in their dealings with the Food and Drug Administration and the United States Department of Agriculture.
 The firm was founded in 1979 as Olsson and Frank PC, but has long been best known as Olsson Frank Weeda or, more recently, OFW Law.
-As of 2012, the firm employed more than 30 lawyers and senior policy advisers.
-By 2021, it is believed that this number has been reduced by more than half.

 History

 Co-founder Philip Olsson was deputy assistant secretary at USDA for marketing and consumer services from 1971 to 1973.
 Co-founder Richard L. Frank was a Washington lawyer.
 The third long-time principal, David F. Weeda, died in 2001.